Money BasicsManaging Money

 The average inflation rate for the first seven months this year was 4.7 percent, which is higher than the BSP's target range of 2-4 percent.

-Let’s take a closer look at how inflation can change your spending habits.
+Let’s take a closer look at how inflation can change your spending habits and discuss ways to improve your budgeting during inflation.

 Inflation is a key economic concept that can have a significant impact on Filipino families and their budgets.
-In simple terms, inflation is the sustained increase in the general price level of goods and services in an economy.
+Inflation is the sustained increase in the general price level of goods and services in an economy.
 This can lead to Filipino families having to spend more money on everyday items, which can put a strain on their finances.

-As prices increase, families must learn how to budget for inflation well.
-This can be a challenge, especially for those who are already living paycheck to paycheck.
-In some cases, inflation drives some into poverty.
+As prices increase, families must learn how to budget for inflation.
+This can be a challenge, especially for those who are living paycheck to paycheck.
+Inflation drives some into poverty.
 When prices go up, but wages stay the same, it becomes difficult for people to afford basic necessities like food and shelter.

 Inflation can also lead to higher interest rates, as lenders try to offset the loss of value of their money.
 This can make it more difficult for people to obtain loans for major purchases, such as homes or cars.